Victoria International Marina and COVID-19 Concerns

-The Victoria International Marina will always put health and safety at the forefront of our business.
-The COVID19 pandemic is certainly no exception to this and we assure all those that interact with us that we continue to be diligent in heeding the advice and recommendations of our worlds leading health officials.
+Health and Safety will always be our number one priority at the Victoria International Marina.
+The COVID-19 pandemic is certainly no exception and we assure all those that interact with us that we continue to be diligent in heeding the advice and recommendations of our world’s leading health officials

 Should you have any questions after reviewing the information below, please feel free to call us or email us at +1-778-432-0477 (firstname.lastname@example.org).

 Information on COVID-19 is being updated on such a frequent basis that we encourage you to rely on the information provided directly by leading health officials and not this or any other third party.
 We will continue to communicate those facts that relate directly to our business but encourage you to access information from those organizations charged with this important front-line information.
 Several key information sources are provided below.